General Nature of the Course

 Essays: Much of your grade is based on your written assignments.
 There are detailed instructions on how to produce and submit essays on the class Writing Assignments page.
 Be sure you read this carefully; if you submit a paper in the incorrect format, for example, it will not be accepted.
 Specific paper topic instructions can be reached through the links on the Class Schedule page or the Writing Assignments page.

 Class Discussions: The rest of your grade will be based on class discussions of certain questions relating to the readings.
-Discussions will be conducted with the entire class on an ETUDES message board (more information is available on the Discussions page).
+Discussions will be conducted with the entire class on an Canvas message board (more information is available on the Discussions page).
 Be sure to read over details on how to earn maximum points on discussions.

 Student Learning Objectives